WTTJ/ecto_anon/README.md

 # Usage

-Define an `anon_schema` with all fields you want to be anonymized in your schema module
+Define an `anon_schema` in your schema module and specify every fields you want to anonymize (regular fields, associations, embeds):

 ```elixir
 defmodule User do